 2. Click on the Office button (top left).

-3. Click on the Excel Options button (bottom).
+3. Click on the Excel Options button at the bottom of the list.

 4. In the left pane, click on Add-Ins.